 How is the compute cost estimated per asset?

-In Atlan, the compute cost of an asset is estimated based on each individual query.
+In Atlan, the compute cost of a Snowflake asset is estimated based on each individual query.
 For example, if warehouse

 X-small costs 1 credit per hour: